ShingZhanho/HKU-Notes/site/docs/contribution/syntax-reference/metadata.json.md

     While `\usepackage` commands are not required to be in a separate file for general LaTeX documents, it is **mandatory** for documents in this repository to separate them into a single file for the purpose of caching LaTeX packages.

+!!! warning "Dummy File for Non-LaTeX Targets"

+    If the build target does not use LaTeX at all, you must point this key to any arbitrary file that exists in the source directory of the target.

 ### `static_site.description`